Ask Slashdot: How Should I Replace My Netbook? - Slashdot

 Well, there are "some people" and "some people".
 Some people want something lightweight and don't care about processing power or screen size.
 I used to use a EEE900 before it was stolen, now I'm using an Asus Transformer T-100.
 The reasons are: small, long battery life, usable outside, cheap enough to be replaced swiftly - you don't want to wait longer than a day until you get something new and don't want to loose a lot of money.
 I use the machine for writing novels.
 Android is useless for writing, the rele

-How hard can it be (Score:2)
+How hard can it be (Score:1)

 Search Result: 80,000,000 results found.